isomerpages/moe-marisstellahigh/_our-next-chapter/Key Information (Yr 2027).md

 (white top with blue skorts).
 We will also be changing the PE attire to one with a Mandarin collar.
 Existing students may continue to wear the current PE attire or purchase the new one.
-The new uniform will be available for purchase at the end of this year.</p>
+The new uniform will be available for purchase at the end of 2026.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/New_uniform_2027.jpg">